 Scientists once believed that external CBD sources attached themselves to CB1 and CB2 to send messages throughout the body and promote wellness.
 Research is ongoing, but today scientists believe that CBD does not directly connect to either receptor, but instead, it sends the messages to the body to stimulate both receptors and use more of its own cannabinoids!
 (Medical News Today).
 In a word – amazing.

-By triggering the release of our production of cannabinoids, scientists are finding that our bodies can improve the function of critical systems – muscular, immune, circulatory, nervous system, and more.
+By triggering the release of our production of cannabinoids, scientists are finding that our bodies can improve and maintain the proper function of critical systems – muscular, immune, circulatory, nervous system, and more.

 - Improving sleep

-Labs are studying the antibiotic potential of cannabinoids, and are excited about the results!
-Scientists believe these antibiotic or insecticidal properties exist because cannabis plants produce these compounds to defend themselves, first and foremost.
-Researchers can then leverage these compounds to fight bacteria.
-A team of researchers at McMaster University have found that the cannabinoid called cannabigerol (CBG) is not only antibacterial, but it’s also shown effective at treating a resilient form of bacteria known as MRSA (methicillin-resistant Staphylococcus aureus) in mice.
-(Science Daily).
+Labs are studying the potential of cannabinoids to assist the body in maintaining a normal healthy microbiome, and are excited about the results!
+Scientists believe these properties exist because cannabis plants produce these compounds to defend themselves, first and foremost.
+Researchers can then leverage these compounds for human use and benefit.

 What should I know when taking CBD?

-It’s important to note that CBD is completely legal at the federal level – products have less than .3% THC.
+It’s important to note that CBD products have less than .3% THC are completely legal at the federal level –.
 And, there are only three remaining states that have not fully recognized CBD as legal: Idaho, Nebraska, and South Dakota.
 Most CBD products often contain other active compounds and are not regulated by the FDA.
-That’s why experts agree it’s essential to consult with a medical professional to assess the risks and determine the correct dosage for using CBD treatments.
+That’s why experts agree it’s essential to consult with a medical professional to assess the risks and determine the correct dosage for using CBD for any health purpose.

 CBD-based products contain CBD and often other active compounds, which are produced in many forms, such as soft gel capsules.
-Other forms of CBD are tinctures, usually taken by putting a few drops under the tongue.
+Other forms of CBD are tinctures, usually taken by putting a few drops under the tongue and then swallowing.
 Many CBD products can also be mixed into different foods or drinks.
-Another option is a lotion or a thick paste that is massaged into the skin.
+Another option is a lotion, cream or a thick paste that is massaged into the skin.

 Just the beginning

 CBD and other cannabinoids are proving to be one of the most promising superfoods of our generation.
-So far, researchers believe these compounds are helping deliver positive therapeutic effects and treat a wide range of health ailments.
+So far, researchers believe these compounds are helping deliver positive health benefit effects and support a wide range of health concerns.
 And as research into CBD and other cannabinoids continue, we hope to learn even more about the impacts on our lives and well-being.